scallyw4g/poof/README.md

 ---

+### Documentation
+[o] Write example code

 [o] Formally specify feature set for 0.1.0-alpha

-- this was somewhat self-informed by the features required to build `poof`
+- self-informed by the features required to build `poof`

-- still somewhat TBD, but I have a mostly-complete list
+[\_] Write language documentation

+- For alpha this may be the same as example code, TBD

 ### Behavior
 [✓] Parse include graph of `poof` (excluding CRT headers)